BenWassa/drop/docs/archive/NextSteps.md

 ## Overview

-**Ocean in a Drop** is a mobile-first habit tracking app focused on quarterly identity practice.
-This document tracks the evolution from prototype to polished product, organized by priority and impact.
+**Ocean in a Drop** is a historical name for the project now branded as **drop**.
+This document tracks the evolution from prototype to polished product and is preserved for archive purposes.

 **Last Updated:** September 12, 2025
 **Current Status:** Enhanced prototype with improved algorithms and testing infrastructure